factore/forge/README.md

 2. Use the local copy of the gem to create a new site, e.g: `bin/forge new testapp banners,dispatches`
 3. Spin up the new app
 4. Work on the new app as you would work on a normal Rails site
 5. Copy the changed/new files from the new app into the gem's lib/forge folder.
 For example, if you changed `app/controllers/application_controller.rb` in your new app, you would copy that into the gem's `lib/forge/app/controllers` folder.
+6. Commit your changes and issue a pull request.